Killed in Action on Saturday, 31st August 1918, age 23.

 2 Lilleshall Street, Newport Monmouthshire.

-Frederick Joseph Woodman (35, House Decorator, born Wolverhampton), his wife Alice (34, Attending to the Business - Grocery, born Tipton), and their surviving 6 children of 7: Arthur Joseph (15, Confectioner's Packer, born Tipton), Eva (14, born Tipton), Rupert (10, born Tipton), Albert Edward (9, born Dudley), Llewelyn (5, born Newport, Mon), and Leonard (4, born Newport, Mon).
+Frederick Joseph Woodman (35, House Decorator, born Wolverhampton), his wife Alice (34, Attending to the Business - Grocery, born Tipton), and their surviving 6 children of 7: Arthur Frederick (15, Confectioner's Packer, born Tipton), Eva (14, born Tipton), Rupert (10, born Tipton), Albert Edward (9, born Dudley), Llewelyn (5, born Newport, Mon), and Leonard (4, born Newport, Mon).

 The Woodman family arrived in Melbourne, Australia on the SS "Port Lincoln" on 5th March 1914.
 Frederick Woodman Snr may have arrived earlier as the passenger list shows: Mrs A. Woodman 37, Mr F. Woodman 18 (Arthur Frederick), Miss E. Woodman 15, Master T. Woodman 11, Master A. Woodman 9, Master L. Woodman 7, and Master L. Woodman 5.